 Bear Facts Day Bear Facts is a great opportunity for high school seniors and transfer students to get a glimpse of the University of Central Arkansas!
 The day begins with registration and a chance to meet student leaders from our registered student organizations, followed by informational sessions on academic programs.
 Next, you get the chance to visit one-on-one with our financial aid and student accounts staff, transfer advisors, the Honors College, and more!
 The day concludes with campus and housing tours to showcase our beautiful campus and facilities.
-And the best part....we have three Bear Facts Days this year!
+Registration opens August 2023, so don't forget to sign-up today!